11. Echoes of Another Life

 She had chosen the wrong books.

 The first one she tried to read was Clockwork Orange, a book she had been intending to read for a long time and had never gotten around to.
-But she had barely begun reading when she came across the protagonist's name.
+But she had barely started it when she came across the protagonist's name.
 Alex.

 She had tossed the book aside and gone on to the next one.
 Wuthering Heights was an old favorite, and she was confident that she would enjoy it.
 But at the first mention of the strange, unwanted boy, she found herself unable to continue.
 She had started instead on a children's book called A Higher Power of Lucky, but when she learned that the protagonist was afraid of being abandoned by her mother, she slammed it shut and shoved it away.